moshee/AirliftOSX/README.md

 ### Usage

-Launch the app and a black circle should show up in your menu bar.
-Yes, that is a placeholder icon.
+Launch the app and the icon should show up in your menu bar.

 ![Menu item](https://i.ktkr.us/t5xw)